Beibs in the Trap

 "Beibs in the Trap" (stylized in all lowercase) is a song by American rapper Travis Scott featuring vocals and sole production from Canadian rapper Nav.
 Written by the two alongside Cash XO, the track appears on the former's second studio album, Birds in the Trap Sing McKnight, which was released on September 2, 2016.

 Background

-"Beibs in the Trap" is a reference to Canadian singer Justin Bieber, who Scott has collaborated with on "Maria I'm Drunk", which also had Young Thug on it from Scott's debut studio album Rodeo (2015).
+"Beibs in the Trap" is a reference to Canadian singer Justin Bieber, who featured alongside Young Thug on Scott's song "Maria I'm Drunk" from his debut studio album Rodeo (2015).
 Scott has also collaborated with Bieber on "No Sense" from Bieber's fourth studio album Purpose (2015).
 Scott and Bieber later collaborated on "Second Emotion" from Bieber's fifth studio album Changes (2020).

-"Beibs in the Trap" could be a possible reference to American rapper Nicki Minaj's single "Beez in the Trap" (2012), featuring fellow American rapper 2 Chainz, but this is clearly a reference to Birds in the Trap Sing McKnight.